 Now, after weeks of uncertainty, Freud, Martha and Anna boarded a train to take them across Europe to Paris, and from there to London and a new life.
 Other family members had escaped just weeks earlier, but many friends and relatives remained behind to uncertain fates.

-Featuring original documents, letters and objects, many of which have never been on public display before, this major new exhibition will reveal the stories of Freud’s and his family’s escape and exile.
-Key items include the original documents required for Freud and his family to leave Austria and enter Britain, Freud’s personal correspondence – including with celebrated figures such as Albert Einstein and H.G.
+Featuring original documents, letters and objects, many of which have never been on public display before, this major exhibition revealed the stories of Freud’s and his family’s escape and exile.
+Key items included the original documents required for Freud and his family to leave Austria and enter Britain, Freud’s personal correspondence – including with celebrated figures such as Albert Einstein and H.G.
 Wells – and personal belongings.

-Marie-Louise Motesiczky herself had an interesting link to Sigmund Freud and the Freud family.
+Marie-Louise von Motesiczky herself had an interesting link to Sigmund Freud and the Freud family.
 Marie-Louise and her family moved in similar circles to the Freuds.
 Her grandmother Anna von Lieben was a patient of Sigmund Freud’s, as were other relatives, while her brother Karl pursued his own studies in psychoanalysis with Wilhelm Reich.
 Like the Freuds, Marie- Louise and her mother fled Austria immediately after the Anschluss in 1938.
-They arrived in England in 1939 and spent the rest of their lives in Hampstead.
+They arrived in England in 1940 where they spent the rest of their lives.